 The first view is that the bubble was caused essentially by bank deregulation.
 Previously, Japanese banks were tightly regulated by the Ministry of Finance.
 There was little incentive to innovate, but as long as the banks remained in this regime, they were assured of an adequate profit margin and protected against bankruptcy.
 But this system began to be removed in the early 1980s.
 Large corporate customers moved away from bank borrowing toward other financings including retained profits, corporate bond issuance, and access to international financial markets.
 As the Japanese banks lost large corporate customers, they rushed to find new borrowers and projects in small and medium enterprises and land and property investment.
 But the Japanese banks lacked the ability to correctly evaluate these new borrowers and projects.
+When the economy was booming in the late 1980s, they over-lent.
 When the bubble ended, these loans became a huge mountain of bad debt (Lawson, 2022).